madelinegarrett/Lab-15-StatsSloths-/README.md

-* This is a graph of Avacado Prices distributed over each year.
+* This is a graph of Avocado Prices distributed over each year.
 ```{r}
 ggplot(data = Adata) +
   stat_bin(mapping = aes(x = AveragePrice, fill = as.factor(year)), color = "black",bins =  55) +